Accessors map data columns to visual representations, primarily:

 column values for each rendered feature.
 An equivalent R function would look something like

-function(data, col, index) data[[index, col]]
+function(data, col, index) data[[index, col]].

 Tidy-eval